akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/respond-with-directives/respondWithHeader.rst

 Description
 -----------
+Adds a given HTTP header to all responses coming back from its inner route.

 This directive transforms ``HttpResponse`` and ``ChunkedResponseStart`` messages coming back from its inner route by adding the given ``HttpHeader`` instance to the headers list.

-If you'd like to add more than one header you can use the :ref:`-respondWithHeaders-` directive instead.
+See also :ref:`-respondWithHeaders-` if you'd like to add more than one header.

 Example
 -------